biblenerd/awesome-bible-developer-resources/README.md

 - Most biblical texts / translations are distributed in USFM and USX formats.
 - Some formats are only intended for biblical texts, whereas others can store texts themselves along with additional metadata, and others still are only for metadata, linguistic tagging, other annotations, etc. Be sure to review documentation for what each format supports.
-- [Bible File Encoding for Bible Translators, Publishers, and Software Developers](https://ebible.org/usfx/Bible-encoding.htm) by Kahunapule Michael Johnson
+- Article: [Bible File Encoding for Bible Translators, Publishers, and Software Developers](https://ebible.org/usfx/Bible-encoding.htm) by Kahunapule Michael Johnson

 ### Conversion Tools

 - [Haiola](https://haiola.org) &mdash; Accepts [USFM](#usfm), [USFX](#usfx), and [DBL](https://thedigitalbiblelibrary.org) [USX](#usx) file(s) input and outputs to a variety of user-friendly formats including (but not limited to) HTML, EPUB3, [SWORD Project](https://crosswire.org/sword/index.jsp) modules, Microsoft Word XML, and PDF.
   - [Haiola GitHub Repository](https://github.com/kahunapule/haiola) &mdash; Haiola GitHub repo.

-### CATSS

-Computer Assisted Tools for Septuagint/Scriptural Studies (CATSS) by [The International Organization for Septuagint and Cognate Studies (IOSCS)](http://ccat.sas.upenn.edu/ioscs/) at University of Pennsylvania.
-This format was used explicitly for the CCAT Project, but is referenced as these are high quality resources (especially for Greek Bible studies including the LXX).

-- [Computer Assisted Tools for Septuagint/Scriptural Studies (CATSS) page](http://ccat.sas.upenn.edu/rak//catss.html) &mdash; Main page for CATSS with links to project's history, modules, bibliography, and related links.
-- [Center for Computer Analysis of Texts (CCAT) Gopher Materials](http://ccat.sas.upenn.edu/gopher/) &mdash; Texts and other materials.
-  - [CATSS Biblical Texts](http://ccat.sas.upenn.edu/gopher/text/religion/biblical/) &mdash; Explicit link to biblical texts in CCAT Gopher text archives.
-The various formats are explained within each relevant text's set of files (see, e.g., [an explanation of the Greek textual variants file format](https://ccat.sas.upenn.edu/gopher/text/religion/biblical/lxxvar/0-Explan.htm)).

 ### OSIS